Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 using **Power BI Desktop**.

-## 2. Review the Data Model
+### 2. Review the Data Model

-Open **Model View** in Power BI Desktop to inspect the relationships between the fact and dimension tables.
+Open **Model View** to inspect the relationships between the fact and dimension tables.

-## 3. Review Power Query
+### 3. Review Power Query

 Open:

 **Home → Transform Data**

-to inspect the cleaning, filtering and currency-normalization steps.
+to inspect the data-cleaning and currency-normalization steps.

-## 4. Review DAX Measures
+### 4. Review DAX

 Review the measures used for: